schubergphilis/terraform-aws-mcaf-workspace/README.md

 # terraform-aws-mcaf-workspace

-Terraform module to create a Terraform Cloud workspace and either a IAM user or role in an AWS account.
-The user or role credentials are added to the workspace so that Terraform can create resources in the AWS account.
+This module uses the terraform-tfe-mcaf-workspace module to create a Terraform Cloud workspace and extends the features to manage AWS resources.
+This is done by creating either a IAM user or role and adding those credentials to the workspace.

 ## Usage